Skip to content

 Yes — listing specific algorithms (Random Forest, XGBoost, LSTM, k-means) signals genuine knowledge vs. buzzword-awareness.
 Choose the ones you've actually used on real problems and can discuss in depth during technical interviews.

-Upload your resume to see how Machine Learning is scored by ATS systems — and get specific suggestions to close skill gaps for your target role.
+Upload your resume to see exactly how Machine Learning is scored by ATS — and get suggestions to close skill gaps for your target role.